palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 To illustrate the client code generation, the reactive WebClient will be used.
 For our projects, we at Palo IT prefer to use the Webclient because it simplifies performing concurrent calls compared to the Rest Template.
+Also, the RestTemplate is no longer in active development and remains in [maintenance mode](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html).
+Thus, the WebClient should be preferred for new projects.

 ## Prerequisites